ThinkDataEd/curriculum/docs/unit4/section2.md

 S-IC 6: Evaluate reports based on data.\*
 \*This standard is woven throughout the course.
 It is a recurring standard for every unit.

-<ins>*Focus Standards for Mathematical Practice for All of Unit 4:*</ins>

-SMP-2: Reason abstractly and quantitatively.

-SMP-4: Model with mathematics.

-SMP-7: Look for and make use of structure.

 <ins>*Data Science:*</ins>